Zuckerberg says Trump DACA decision takes away ‘American Dream’

-Facebook CEO Mark Zuckerberg has already said rescinding DACA is a bad idea.
+Facebook CEO Mark Zuckerberg already said rescinding DACA is a bad idea.
+Now he's reiterating his point with help from those whose lives are in legal limbo.

-On Wednesday, he held a live video chat with millions of his followers on Facebook, urging Congress to take swift action and pass legislation to avoid ending the program that would not only affect their job statuses and possible deportation from the US.
+On Wednesday, he held a live video chat on the social network with three undocumented immigrants known as Dreamers.
+They urged Congress to take swift action and pass legislation that would avoid ending DACA, also known as the Deferred Action for Childhood Arrivals program.

-The new legal limbo created by President Donald Trump's decision Tuesday to officially rescind DACA, an Obama-era immigration program that gives work and student visas to people brought to the US illegally as children, leaves as many as 800,000 people in legal limbo.
+President Donald Trump's decision Tuesday to officially rescind DACA, an Obama-era immigration program that gives work and student visas to people brought to the US illegally as children, leaves as many as 800,000 people at risk of losing their jobs and subject to deportation.
 Trump administration officials said the program will be phased out over the next six months.

-"That to offer the American Dream to people, and then to take it away and punish people for trusting their government and coming out of the shadows and filing that and applying for that, is just one of the most troubling things I think I've seen in a long time for our country," Zuckerberg said.
+"To offer the American Dream to people, and then to take it away and punish people for trusting their government and coming out of the shadows ... is just one of the most troubling things I think I've seen in a long time for our country," Zuckerberg said.

 He added that half the major technology companies were founded by immigrants and that of the five biggest, about 40 percent are run by people who came from another country.

 "Immigration is a really complicated issue," he said during the nearly hour-long chat at his home in Palo Alto, Calif.
-"Everyone cares deeply about having a safe country and making sure we can have a vibrant economy and want to have the best people that can do the best work and have the best ideas."
+"Everyone cares deeply about having a safe country and making sure we can have a vibrant economy and ... the best people that can do the best work and have the best ideas."

 The three people he spoke with on the live stream were Leezia Dhalla, Tomas Evangelista and Maria Praeli, each a DACA recipient.